 Sadly, the garbage issue isn’t confined only to Tirana.
 You’ll find garbage strewn about nearly everywhere in Albania where there’s regular human habitation or transit.
 It eventually ends up in the waterways.

-Near every creek and river that I saw, in the entire country, was covered along both sides with plastic.
-A billion ragged bits of discarded petroleum by-product, flying like sad little flags from the saplings growing along the riverbeds, until the wind, high water, or prolonged exposure to the elements inevitably break their grip on the trees, and the deteriorating bits are washed out to sea.
-The garbage is definitely an issue, which is weird because the inside of nearly every building is immaculate.
+Nearly every creek and river I saw, in the entire country, was covered along both sides with plastic.
+A billion ragged bits of discarded petroleum by-product, flying like sad little flags from the saplings growing along the riverbeds, until the wind, high water, or prolonged exposure to the elements inevitably break their grip on the trees and the deteriorating bits are washed out to sea.
+This painfully obvious garbage issue is unusually strange when compared with the inside of nearly every building in Albabia, which are generally immaculate.

-She’s a bit grubby indeed, but that’s not enough for me to harbour an ill opinion of her.
+Tirana is a bit grubby, for sure, but that’s not enough for me to harbour an ill opinion of her.
 Though it could use a bit of a shining up (it seems that there are organizations trying to do just that), the scuffed facade exudes none of the hopelessness I’ve witnessed in many cities of Latin America, and it doesn’t even come close to matching the abject squalor.

 Like any larger center, it can be hectic at times.
-The traffic is nuts all the time and the rules of the road have to be learned quickly for new drivers and pedestrians alike (read about our driving experiences here).
-Also, Albanians don’t seem squeamish about human contact and aren’t shy to squeeze between each other or brush past with a hand on the shoulder to get where they’re going.
-It’s not meant to be rude, they do it to each other all the time and nobody seems to get worked up about it.
+The traffic is nuts all the time, and the rules of the road have to be learned quickly for new drivers and pedestrians alike (read about our driving experiences here).
+Also, Albanians don’t seem squeamish about human contact, and aren’t shy to squeeze between each other or brush past with a hand on the shoulder to get where they’re going.
+I’m sure it’s not meant to be rude, they do it to each other all the time and nobody seems to get worked up about it.

-Coffee’s always on and the food is epic almost everywhere.
+In Tirana, the coffee’s always on and the food is epic almost everywhere.
 The sun shines often and the city pulses with pure Albanian awesome.
 What more is to be said?
-It’s one of the few cities that feels like home to me, and even if by some series of unfortunate events I couldn’t return for years to come, I’d always look forward to going home.
+It’s one of the few cities that feels like home to me, and even if by some series of unfortunate events I couldn’t return for years to come, I’d always look forward to going back.

 A typical sight in Tirana